shekharbiswas/LSTM-Stock-Analysis/README.md

 # **Problem statement**

+Stock price prediction is a critical area of study in financial markets and it aims to forecast future stock prices by the help of historical data and various analytical methods.
+Accurate predictions can build trading strategies and investment decisions, of course, it can maximise returns by keeping minimum risk.

-Stock price prediction involves forecasting the future price of a company's stock using historical data.
+The project involves forecasting the future price of a company's stock using historical data.
 Accurate predictions can inform trading strategies and investment decisions, aiming to maximize returns or minimize risk.
 The objective is to develop a Long Short-Term Memory (LSTM) neural network model to predict future stock prices based on historical data and by doing so, **find the best combination of hyperparameters**.